Lessons from a UX expert on how to design impactful developer tools

 Generally, developers want to be able to do things on their own.
 They don’t want to have to read lots of documentation, because they don’t have lots of spare time.
 Developers need to be able to pick up a tool, get started, make a lot of progress and have access to help if/when they need it.
 And that help needs to be available in many different forms.
-For example, you can get help with AppMaps one-on-one in Discord, you can read detailed documentation and watch videos, or you can access support directly from the AppMap agent itself.
+For example, you can get help with AppMaps one-on-one in Slack, you can read detailed documentation and watch videos, or you can access support directly from the AppMap agent itself.
 Dev tools can be really complicated, so if you don’t provide ample support it can be tricky for users to derive value – even super smart users like developers!

 What are the most essential UX best practices every dev tool company should implement?